Canon SX420 vs Fujifilm XF10

 It is notable that the XF10 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

-Both the SX420 and the XF10 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the XF10 followed on from the Fujifilm X70.
+The XF10 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is the Canon SX420 better than the Fujifilm XF10 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.